 - 1. Pension schemes (within the meaning of section 774, section 784 or section 785 TCA). - 2.
 Companies carrying on life assurance business (within the meaning of section 706 TCA). - 3.
 Investment undertakings (within the meaning of section 739B TCA). - 4.
 Investment limited partnerships (within the meaning of section 739J TCA). - 5.
 Special investment schemes (within the meaning of section 737 TCA). - 6.
 Unauthorised unit trust schemes (to which section 731(5)(a) TCA applies). - 7.
 Charities (within the meaning of section 739D(6)(f)(i) TCA). - 8.
-A qualifying management company (within the meaning of section 734(1) TCA). - 9.
+A qualifying management company, being a person referred to in Section 739D(6)(g) TCA. - 9.
 Specified companies (within the meaning of section 734(1) TCA). - 10.
-Qualifying fund and savings managers (within the meaning of section 739D(6)(h) TCA). - 11.
-A person who is entitled to exemption from income tax and capital gains tax under Section 784A(2) TCA where the Shares held are assets of an approved retirement fund or an approved minimum retirement fund. - 12.
-A person who is entitled to exemption from income tax and capital gains tax by virtue of Section 787I of the Taxes Act and the Shares are assets of a Personal Retirement Savings Account (as defined under the TCA). - 13.
-Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997). - 14.
-An Irish Resident company investing in a money market fund being a person referred to in Section 739D(6)(k) TCA. - 15.
-The National Asset Management Agency. - 16.
-The National Treasury Management Agency or a Fund Investment Vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or Ireland acting through the National Treasury Management Agency. - 17.
-The Motor Insurers' Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurers Insolvency Compensation Fund under the Insurance Act 1964 (amended by the
+A person who is entitled to exemption from income tax and capital gains tax under Section 784A(2) TCA where the Shares held are assets of an approved retirement fund, an approved minimum retirement fund or a special savings incentive account. - 11.
+A person who is entitled to exemption from income tax and capital gains tax by virtue of Section 787I of the Taxes Act and the Shares are assets of a Personal Retirement Savings Account (as defined under the TCA). - 12.
+Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997). - 13.
+An Irish Resident company investing in a money market fund being a person referred to in Section 739D(6)(k) TCA. - 14.
+The National Asset Management Agency. - 15.
+The National Treasury Management Agency or a Fund Investment Vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or Ireland acting through the National Treasury Management Agency.

-Insurance (Amendment) Act 2018.

-- 18. Qualifying companies (within the meaning of section 110 TCA). - 19.
+- 16. The Motor Insurers' Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurers Insolvency Compensation Fund under the Insurance Act 1964 (amended by the Insurance (Amendment) Act 2018. - 17.
+Qualifying companies (within the meaning of section 110 TCA). - 18. a person who is entitled to exemption from income tax and capital gains tax by virtue of section 787AC TCA and the Shares held are assets of a PEEP, within the meaning of Part 30, Chapter 2D TCA. - 19.
 Any other person resident in Ireland who is permitted (whether by legislation or by the express concession of the Irish Revenue Commissioners) to hold Shares in the Company without requiring the Company to deduct or account for Irish tax.